 1. Tegalalang Rice Terraces

-Did you even go to Bali if you didn’t take a pic at Tegalalang rice terrace?
+Did you even go to Bali if you didn’t take a pic at the Tegalalang rice terrace?
 I guess not!
 This is a stunning area covered with rice terraces, even Julia Roberts from Eat Pary Love admired it!
 Put your alarm bell for 5 am to watch the magical morning unfold in front of you.
-The crowd start arriving around 7 Amish so best to get there earlier if you want some photos at the rice paddies without a hundred other people.
+The crowd starts arriving around 7 Amish so best to get there earlier if you want some photos at the rice paddies without a hundred other people.

 You can also buy this tour for Bali and Nusa Penida Instagram worthy places.
 This covers the most scenic and Instagram-worthy sights around Bali and Nusa Penida.
 You can experience the beauty of both islands as you immerse yourself in nature and Balinese culture.
 Loads of Photo opp for sure!